 If your structure includes exposed beams that penetrate finished wall surfaces, leave a 1/4-inch caulking space around the beams as you lay down drywall or paneling.
 This allows the air gap to be sealed permanently, preventing the internal wall condensation that would otherwise occur.
 Use polyurethane caulking, too.
 It remains highly flexible and completely paintable.

-Cold Climate Issue#2: Rigid Foam Worth the Trouble
+Cold Weather Construction Issue#2: Rigid Foam Worth the Trouble

 When builders talk about a typical R-20 wall, that’s actually gilding the lily.
 The truth is that you don’t get R-20 performance just by putting R-20 batts within a 2×6 frame.
 One reason is because of the studs, wall plates and other framing elements that extend from the inside to the outside of the wall.
 Wherever wood extends from one face of a wall frame to another you get a much lower insulation value in that place because wood only offers about R-1 per inch of thickness.
 Wherever 2×6 framing members extend right through the wall, you’ve only got about R-5.5.
 And on a typical wall that low efficiency zone comprises almost 20% of total wall area.